BSC-CNS-EAPM/AsiteDesign-container/README.md

 AsiteDesign repository combines the PyRosetta modules with enhanced sampling techniques to design both the catalytic and non-ctalytic residues in given active sites.

-The github for the AsiteDesign can be found: [Github](https://github.com/masoudk/AsiteDesign)
+The github of AsiteDesign can be found: [Github](https://github.com/masoudk/AsiteDesign)

 Disclaimer
 ---